arangodb/arangodb/Documentation/Books/Manual/README.md

   the language of your choice, you can skip this handbook.
 - Our [Cookbook](../Cookbook/index.html) with recipes for specific problems and solutions.
+- The [Driver handbook](../Drivers/index.html) gives an overview of available official/community drivers and integrations.

 Features are illustrated with interactive usage examples; you can cut'n'paste them into [arangosh](Programs/Arangosh/README.md) to try them out.
 The HTTP